Jiang Jin

-Jiang Jin (江津 (Jiāng Jīn); born October 17, 1968 in Tianjin) is a former Chinese international football goalkeeper.
+Jiang Jin (江津 (Jiāng Jīn); born October 17, 1968, in Tianjin) is a former Chinese international football goalkeeper.

 He was the first-choice goalkeeper for China during the 2002 FIFA World Cup.
 Along with his older brother Jiang Hong he also became a goalkeeper and started his career playing for Bayi Football Team before moving to Tianjin Teda, Shanghai International and Shanghai Stars.
 After a short stint as an assistant coach for Shanghai Stars he moved away from football.
-On October 17, 2010 he was detained by the police for his involvement in fixing a league game against Tianjin Teda F.C. on November 30, 2003.
+On October 17, 2010, he was detained by the police for his involvement in fixing a league game against Tianjin Teda F.C. on November 30, 2003.
 Subsequently he was sentenced to five and a half years imprisonment on June 13, 2012.

 Club career

 Jiang Jin began his football career playing for Bayi Football Team during the 1987 league season and gradually established himself within the team.
 During his time with Bayi it became a fully professional football team and despite finding it difficult to transition to professionalism, Jiang was a steady constant within the team.
 By the 1996 league season his consistency started to pay off when he aided Bayi to third position within the league, which led to an eventual call-up to the national team.
-While his international career grew from strength to strength, Bayi were struggling within the league until the team were relegated at the end of the end of the 1998 league season.
+While his international career grew from strength to strength, Bayi were struggling within the league until the team were relegated at the end of the 1998 league season.
 Jiang stayed for a short period before joining Tianjin Teda where he remained for three seasons before joining the highly ambitious side Shanghai International in the 2003 league season that saw his side just miss out on the league title.
 The next season saw him only make sixteen league appearances and being dropped from being the first choice goalkeeper.
 This led to Jiang joining second-tier side Shanghai Stars where he was offered an assistant post as well before he retired in 2007.

 International career

-Jiang Jin was first called up to the senior China team in 1993; however he had to wait until October 31, 1997 before he was given his chance to make his senior debut in 1998 FIFA World Cup qualifier against Qatar in a 3-2 defeat.
-Under Bobby Houghton Jiang was given an opportunity to establish himself as the country's first choice goalkeeper and it was during the 1998 Asian Games held in Bangkok that Jiang shone, by aiding the country to a third place finish and personally winning the “Asian best goalkeeper” award.
+Jiang Jin was first called up to the senior China team in 1993; however he had to wait until October 31, 1997, before he was given his chance to make his senior debut in the 1998 FIFA World Cup qualifier against Qatar in a 3–2 defeat.
+Under Bobby Houghton Jiang was given an opportunity to establish himself as the country's first choice goalkeeper and it was during the 1998 Asian Games held in Bangkok that Jiang shone, aiding the country to a third place finish and personally winning the “Asian best goalkeeper” award.